vicharanashala/team-6a2da6d1d0f160ddb232ab4e/docs/README.md

 ## Project Overview

-Shamagama is a semantic search-powered FAQ and community Q&A platform targeting 1 million registered users.
+Samagama is a semantic search-powered FAQ and community Q&A platform targeting 1 million registered users.
 Questions are resolved through a hybrid vector + keyword search.
 Unanswered questions flow into a community board where subject-matter experts and community votes surface the best answers.
 Approved answers are promoted back into the official FAQ.

 **GitHub:** https://github.com/vicharanashala/crowd-source-faq
 **Production Backend:** https://yaksha-faq-backend.vercel.app